Table of contents

 - Lewy body dementia

-It is believed that genetics cause about 10 to 15 percent of all Parkinson’s.
+It is believed that about 10 to 15 percent of all Parkinson’s is genetic.
 The most common genetic mutations in genes linked with it include LRRK2, GBA, and SNCA.

 GBA: This gene codes for a protein involved in removing cellular waste from cells.
-Between 5 to 10% of people with Parkinson’s have a mutation in this gene.
+Between 5 to 10% of people with Parkinson’s have a genetic mutation in this gene.
 However, the chances that those who carry this mutation will develop Parkinson’s in the future is fairly low.
 Only a handful of mutations on the GBA gene have been linked to increased risk factors.

 SNCA: This gene produces the protein alpha-synuclein.
 The brains of those with Parkinson’s contain clumps of this protein, called Lewy bodies.
-It is believed that mutations in the SNCA gene can cause an excess amount of this protein in their brains, which then forms Lewy bodies and becomes toxic.
+It is believed that genetic mutations in those with Parkinson’s can affect the SNCA gene and cause an excess amount of this protein in their brains, which then forms Lewy bodies and becomes toxic.
+Like LRRK2, this mutation is autosomal dominant.

 The Parkinson’s Foundation study, PD GENEration: Mapping the Future of Parkinson’s Disease, is the first national study to offer at-home genetic testing and counseling at no cost for those with a confirmed Parkinson’s diagnosis.
 Patients can also submit results from other genetic testing sites like Nebula Genomics, which offers 30X Whole Genome Sequencing.

 Current Research on Genetic Parkinson’s

 Living with PD can be challenging.
 However, there are organizations and support groups helping people enhance their quality of life.
-Many universities and scholars hold various studies that lead to a better understanding of Parkinson’s.
+Many universities and scholars hold various studies that lead to a better understanding of genetic Parkinson’s.
 Initiatives like PD GENEration (mentioned above) offer genetic testing for patients for free.

 We mentioned several genes associated with the development of PD.
 Furthermore, there was a 2017 research that studied that depression and catechol-O-methyltransferase (COMT) genetic variants are associated with pain in Parkinson’s disease.
 That same year, the University College of London and Northwestern University Feinberg School of Medicine presented a case report on Early-onset Parkinson’s Disease in a family of Moroccan origin caused by a p.A217D mutation in PINK1 to prove how history of family members with the condition increases risk.